[CSRD] E3-3: Targets related to water

 E3-1 (Policy): Establishes the commitment to reduce freshwater reliance in vulnerable regions.

-E3-4 (Metric): Provides the actual cubic meters withdrawn this year.
-Without the target in E3-3, the metric in E3-4 is just an isolated number; the target tells users whether that number represents success or failure.
+E3-4 (Metric): Provides the actual cubic meters withdrawn, consumed, or discharged; without the target in E3-3, the metric in E3-4 is an isolated number, but the target tells users whether that number represents progress.

 5. Bottom line